arnath/vijayp.dev/src/lib/blog/posts/rewrite-plain-html.md

 Cloudflare Pages so this was an opportune time to make some changes.

 However, the primary reason I decided to make some changes is that I find the Javascript bundler and building ecosystem _incredibly_ aggravating to use.
-I think this is best illustrated with an example.

-One of the things I set up my old website to do was build the blog section from the set of Markdown posts.
+For example, one of the things I set up my old website to do was build the blog section from the set of Markdown posts.
 I assumed this would be easy to do.
 SvelteKit and Vite allow you to prerender your website and I had a set of files at build time - I just needed to add some logic to transform them.
 Instead, it was infuriatingly difficult to figure out a way to just get a handle to a set of files in my tree at build time (let me caveat that I'm not a frontend dev and maybe I missed something obvious).
 It took me hours of Googling and trying out different options to come up with this awful piece of code that worked to load the contents of a file and give them to my page:

 ```
 import type { PageLoad } from "./$types";

 export const load: PageLoad = async ({ params }) => {
-  const file = await import(`../../../../lib/assets/posts/${params.slug}.md`);
+  const file = await import(
+    `../../../../lib/assets/posts/${params.slug}.md`
+  );

   return { content: file.default, ...file.metadata };
 };
 ```

 I was tired of dealing with things like this for the tiny amount I was gaining from using SvelteKit.
-So I finally decided it was time for a rewrite.
+And so, I finally decided it was time for a rewrite.

 ### How?

 I think spending too much time on Hacker News gave me the misconception that writing a website using plain HTML and CSS would be a relatively well-paved path in 2025.
 I spent some time looking around for guides or a "canonical" way of doing this and found that there isn't really one.
-So I decided to just start from scratch with an empty directory and go from there.
+Because of that, I decided to just start from scratch with an empty directory and go from there.
+My website is small enough that I was able to remake a lot of the pages as static HTML.

-My website is small enough that most of it is just static HTML that I wrote in this step.
-However, I needed some kind of script to turn my Markdown blog posts into HTML content.
+However, I prefer writing blog posts in Markdown.
+It's easier to write than HTML, I can pull posts out of my existing Obsidian vault, and I just find it more convenient.
+Therefore, I needed some kind of script to turn my Markdown blog posts into HTML content.
 I investigated some options for this and found [Pandoc][pandoc].
 Pandoc is a universal document converter for converting markup formats.
 It provides a library and a CLI for converting documents from Markdown to HTML (along with many other formats).

 To write the script, I wanted something as lightweight as possible but easier to use than a Bash script.
 This led me to Python and [uv][uv].
 I've found that uv basically abstracts away the Python